airyhq/airy/docs/docs/user-guide.md

 192.168.50.5  chatplugin.airy
 ```

-## Sending messages through the system
+## Sending messages to the platform
 ### 1. Connecting a chatplugin source

 You can start connecting any source but the chatplugin is well suited to be the first because it doesn't have any outside dependencies.
 Make sure that the user you authenticate with exists.